Dutch Oven Mexican Chicken

 Shredded chicken in tortilla topped with pico de gallo.

-Tender, seasoned braised chicken cooked in smoky Adobo sauce!
+Tender, seasoned, smoky braised chicken!
 Perfect for tacos, carnitas or any Mexican food dish!

 5 from 13 votes